esfx/esfx/docs-sources/overwrite/async-waitqueue.md

 ---
-uid: async-waitqueue
+uid: '@esfx/async-waitqueue!'
 ---

-The `@esfx/async-waitqueue` package provides the @"async-waitqueue.WaitQueue" class, an async coordination primitive used to queue and resolve promises.
+The `@esfx/async-waitqueue` package provides the @"@esfx/async-waitqueue!WaitQueue:class" class, an async coordination primitive used to queue and resolve promises.

 # Overview